razziel89/mdslw/README.md

   in text.
   A tab, including all whitespace before and after it, will also be replaced by a single space.
+  Use the `retain-whitespace` feature to influence this behaviour.
 * There are flavours of markdown that define additional markup syntax that `mdslw` cannot recognise but instead detects as text.
   Consequently, `mdslw` might cause formatting changes that causes such special